 2.1.6.
 Contract calls mock

-The responses for the contract calls made in the task.
+The responses for the contract calls made in the function.
 Only for read functions, i.e., those that are not intended to generate intents.

 Note: Token decimals and symbol are sometimes queried behind the scenes and need mocks in those cases.